 SELECT * FROM cte A, cte B;

-The MATERIALIZE hint specifies whether to extract a CTE or prevent the expansion of a CTE.
-The INLINE hint is the opposite of the MATERIALIZE hint.
+The MATERIALIZE hint controls whether to materialize or not to expand a CTE.
+The reverse operation is the INLINE hint.

 Syntax